Heroes-Hacking-Central/Heroes.SDK/README.md

 2. Add `Heroes.SDK` to your solution.
 3. Add `Heroes.SDK` as a project reference to your project.

+You might need to update the project you are referencing this library from to `netstandard2.1`/`netcoreapp3.0` or newer.

 ## Submitting Issues

 If you are submitting an issue, your issue should include the following: